By Hannah Pelka-Caven

 The key difference between copyright and moral rights is that moral rights cannot be bought or assigned – they belong to the author of the work regardless of whether they are the copyright holder.

-Moral rights apply to artistic, literary, dramatic and musical works and films (amongst other things).
+Moral rights apply to artistic, literary, dramatic and musical works and films (among other things).